charisiss/Movie-Site-Project/README.md

 ## Movie Site Project

-This is a react app that I created to exercice.
+This is a React app that I created to excercise.
 It is a simple movie website like IMDb, that you can watch trailers of some movies and learn more about them.

 ## Contents